Mimosoideae: Description

 They are trees, shrubs or lianas, which may be armed or unarmed.
 Where they have spines, these are modified stipules.
 In some, prickles arise from the stem's cortex and epidermis.
 The leaves are bipinnate or are modified to vertically oriented phyllodes.
 A few have cladodes rather than leaves.
 Extrafloral nectaries may be present on the petiole and rachis, and the pinnule tips may carry protein-lipid Beltian bodies.
-The leaflets are usually opposite, and are carried on shortly stalks or are sessile.
+The leaflets are usually opposite, and are carried on short stalks or are sessile.
 The heartwood is typically red and hard, and the sap of various species hardens into gum.

 The inflorescences are dense pedunculate heads or spikes borne in axillary clusters, or are aggregated in terminal panicles.
 The tetra- or pentamerous flowers are uniformly bisexual, or male and bisexual.
 Sepals are connate (i.e. fused) and valvate (i.e. not overlapping).
 The reduced petals are valvate, or rarely absent.
 The flowers have numerous exserted (i.e. protruding) stamens (>2× as many as the corolla lobes), and their filaments are sometimes connate at their base (forming a short stemonozone).
 Male flowers of some Neotropical species have a reduced staminal tube (cf. A. albicorticata, A. hindsii, A. farnesiana, and S. picachensis).
 Flowers are usually yellow or cream-coloured, but may be white, red, or purple.

 The ovary is sessile or stipitate (i.e. supported by a stipe), with many ovules or ovules arranged in two rows.
 The ovary is attached by a filiform style to a small, capitate stigma.
-The legume's endocarp is attached to the exocarp, but is otherwise very variable, and may be dehiscent or indehiscent.
+The legume's endocarp is attached to the exocarp, but is otherwise extremely variable, and may be dehiscent or indehiscent.
 Seeds are usually elliptic to oblong and flattened to varying degrees.
 Seeds have a hard black-brown testa (i.e. seed coat) with a pleurogram, visible as a closed or almost closed O-shaped line.
 Some phyllodinous species have a colourful aril or elaiosome on the seed.